Target: Designing with Latin American Communities in Mind

 I created color palettes for 2 countries

-I noticed differences in color themes between art and clothing within the countries and took them into account when discussing design solutions with Target's team.
+We took this into account when discussing design solutions with Target's team.

 Images blurred to protect confidentiality